 Seth explains 6 rules that should help make your sales stages easier to set up and manage: 1.
 Sales Stages should mirror milestones in the sales process.
 2. Open Opportunities NEED to have momentum.
 3. Each stage should have an expiration timeframe.
 4. The best stages are “PENDING” some event.
 5. Each stage needs qualification criteria.
 6. Sales stages are not a “Trello board of To-Do Tasks.”

-- The Anatomy of the Perfect Sales Hiring Process
+- Discovery Calls – A Critical Part of the Sales Process

 David identifies sales discovery questions that have worked for him in the past, including: • How do you currently do X? • What tools, system or process do you use to do X? • What works well with X? • What are some challenges with X? • Who else is involved with X? • How much time do you spend on X? • If you could wave a magic wand, how would X work? • What’s your timeline for changing X? • Anything else I need to know about X?

 - Effective Discovery